fit-r2lab/r2lab.inria.fr/markdown/tutorial.md

 * [B2](tuto-050-B-wireless.md#B2) : same scenario, simplified by using `r2lab-id`
 * [B3](tuto-050-B-wireless.md#B3) : same scenario, but extract all the shell code in a single external file
 * [B4](tuto-050-B-wireless.md#B4) : add an infinite loop that prints out TICK every second
+* [B5](tuto-050-B-wireless.md#B5) : same but using a Watch instance for showing elapsed time instead

 #### [nepi-ng : file exchange](tuto-060-C-files.md) - a.k.a. the **C** series; a full loop doing file transfers, i.e.: